-- Press the function button - An enlarged image section appears.
-The position of the enlargement depends on the position of the AF frame. - The rectangle within the frame at the top right represents the current magnification, as well as its position in the displayed cropped section.
+- ▶ Press the FN button / thumbwheel button - An enlarged image section appears.
+The position of the enlargement depends on the position of the AF metering field. - The rectangle within the frame at the top right represents the current magnification, as well as its position in the displayed cropped section.